 Table of Contents

-What is the defination of Outsourcing?
+What is the Defination of Outsourcing Challenges

-Types of Outsourcing services
+Types of Outsourcing Challenges

 Since we have already established that outsourcing is ubiquitous in the industry, there are other wells knows types of outsourcing services that you may not know of: